faye0078/DNAS/README.md

 # DNAS
+Code for paper：

-Code for DNAS: Decoupling Neural Architecture Search for High-Resolution Remote Sensing Image Semantic Segmentation.
+DNAS: Decoupling Neural Architecture Search for High-Resolution Remote Sensing Image Semantic Segmentation.

 * code to be released